-The use of an ethinyloestradiol/levonorgestrel (30 μ g/150 μ g) combination increases the clearance of lamotrigine by approximately two-fold, resulting in decreased Lamotrigine levels.
+The use of an ethinyloestradiol/levonorgestrel ($30 \mu g/150 \mu g$) combination increases the clearance of lamotrigine by approximately two-fold, resulting in decreased Lamotrigine levels.
 Following titration, higher maintenance doses of lamotrigine (by as much as two-fold) may be needed to attain a maximal therapeutic response.
 During the pill-free week, a two-fold increase in Lamotrigine levels has been observed.
 Dose-related adverse events cannot be excluded.
 Therefore, consideration should be given to using contraception without a pill-free week, as first-line therapy (for example, continuous hormonal contraceptives or non-hormonal methods; see section 4.4 and 5.1).

-Starting hormonal contraceptives in patients already taking maintenance doses of lamotrigine and NOT taking inducers of lamotrigine glucuronidation

-The maintenance dose of lamotrigine will in most cases need to be increased by as much as twofold (see sections 4.4 and 4.5).
-It is recommended that from the time that the hormonal contraceptive is started, the lamotrigine dose is increased by 50 to 100 mg/day every week, according to the individual clinical response.
+Starting hormonal contraceptives in patients already taking maintenance doses of lamotrigine and NOT taking inducers of lamotrigine glucuronidation contraceptive is started, the lamotrigine dose is increased by 50 to 100 mg/day every week, according to the individual clinical response.
 Dose increases should not exceed this rate, unless the clinical response supports larger increases.
 Measurement of serum lamotrigine concentrations before and after starting hormonal contraceptives may be considered, as confirmation that the baseline concentration of lamotrigine is being maintained.
 If necessary, the dose should be adapted.
 In women taking a hormonal contraceptive that includes one week of inactive treatment ("pill-free week"), serum Lamotrigine level monitoring should be conducted during week 3 of active treatment, i.e. on days 15 to 21 of the pill cycle.
-Therefore, consideration should be given to using contraceptive without a pill-free week, as first-line therapy (for example, continuous hormonal contraceptives or non-hormonal methods; see sections 4.4 and 4.5).
+Therefore, consideration should be given to using contraceptives or non-hormonal methods; see sections 4.4 and 4.5).